Codex Cyprius: Colophon

 Near the end of the manuscript, on the reverse of page 267, there is a colophon (subscription) inserted by a second hand.
 According to this colophon the manuscript was written by a scribe named Basil, and it was bound by one Theodoulos, who commended themselves to the Virgin and St. Eutychios.
 Some parts of the colophon are uncertain.

-The Full text of the colophon is:
+The full text of the colophon is:

 Text

 Textual character

 The Greek text of this codex is considered a representative of the Byzantine text-type.
 The text-types are groups of different New Testament manuscripts which share specific or generally related readings, which then differ from each other group, and thus the conflicting readings can separate out the groups.
 These are then used to determine the original text as published; there are three main groups with names: Alexandrian, Western, and Byzantine.
-Together with Codex Petropolitanus (Π) it belongs to family Π, a group of manuscripts in close relationship to the text seen in Codex Alexandrinus (A).
+Together with Codex Petropolitanus (Π), the Codex Cyprius belongs to family Π, a group of manuscripts in close relationship to the text seen in Codex Alexandrinus (A).
 According to biblical scholar Samuel Prideaux Tregelles, it has many good and valuable readings, but according to biblical scholar Frederic Kenyon the text of the codex has no remarkable value, due to the manuscript being of a late date.
 According to biblical scholar Caspar René Gregory it has many old readings that preceded the Byzantine text-type.
 Textual critic Hermann von Soden classified it to the textual family I^{κa}, and associated the provenance of this text with Jerusalem.